 And there is an invisible reason the magma was at shallower depths at Santorini.

 “The tectonic plate above Santorini’s magma chambers is being pulled apart.
-In geology terms, it is under localised extension.
+In geology terms, it is under localized extension.
 And because the plate is being stretched out and Santorini is in the middle of it, Santorini happens to be at the thinnest part of the plate.

 “With a magma chamber at a shallower depth, the roof will cave in when the chamber starts emptying itself during an eruption.
 This makes the eruption even worse and creates a caldera, as at Santorini,” she adds.